 AAA Remodeling can help you make the right decisions on your bathroom remodel.

-Remodeling your bathroom to be accessible for a persona that has a disability can seem like a daunting task.
+Remodeling your bathroom to be accessible for a person that has a disability can seem like a daunting task.
 There are several decisions you will have to make depending on the mobility and physical needs of the person.
-Fortunately there are many options to choose from.
+Fortunately, there are many options to choose from.

 Space that Fits a Wheelchair